ralphm10/bookmark-manager/README.md

 I would like to see a list of bookmarks

 As a busy developer
+So that my bookmarks are up to date
+I would like to be able to add a new bookmark

+As a busy developer
 So that I can save a website
-I would like bookmarks the name and title
+I would like bookmarks to display the name and title
 ```